klahrich/chiefhustler/content/diary/37-the-chinese-mother.md

 It made me think of Connor Haley's latest endeavour with Hasbro [$HAS](https://finance.yahoo.com/quote/HAS?p=HAS&.tsrc=fin-srch).
 You can learn more about it on his twitter timeline, [here](https://twitter.com/AltaFoxCapital/status/1494275523668852736) or here: [Part 1](https://twitter.com/AltaFoxCapital/status/1494701889023365129), [Part 2](https://twitter.com/AltaFoxCapital/status/1494701973580484614).
 AltaFox's target price on the stock is $200, a double from here, and they even created a website called [freethewizards](https://freethewizards.com/) and created a [100-page presentation](https://freethewizards.com/wp-content/uploads/2022/02/Alta-Fox-HAS-Presentation-Final.pdf) to support their thesis.

 While I know that Connor has a great track record, and I don't doubt this will ultimately be a successful investment, it seems like an un-Camel-like effort.
 All this for a double?
 I can find plenty of as-likely doubles in the market right now, without all the fuss.

+That being said, more power to AltaFox - what they're doing benefits the Hasbro, their shareholders and their customers.

 ## Pabrai on Facebook